 If you are being asked to do the impossible — or even the really difficult — you will need to make a plan and talk to your boss.

 So, let’s say your excessive workload has no chance of diminishing anytime soon, lots of important things are being neglected, and your boss has unreasonable expectations.
 It is time to make a plan for change.
-Using the task list from Step 3, consider the following:
+Consider the following:

 - Can any of the work be delegated to someone else?